KwanWaiPang/Awesome-Event-based-SLAM/README.md

 ## Event Dataset for SLAM Benchmarking

-* Most of the data sequence can be downloaded from *website* or *github*, while the marked as `*not-released` is not publicly available
+* Most of the data sequence can be downloaded from *website* or *github*, while the marked as `*Not-release` is not publicly available

 <!-- |---|`arXiv`|---|---|---| -->
 <!-- [![Github stars](https://img.shields.io/github/stars/***.svg)]() -->